State and Revolution, Part 4

 This is one reason why it is worthwhile to run all six chapters of “The State and Revolution” as a course, set or series of the Communist University, now.
 In length, they are well suited to the purpose.
 It is more than likely that this kind of treatment, and this way of collective study, was exactly what Lenin had in mind when he wrote the work.
 He referred to it as a “pamphlet”, which would tend to mean a text for mass agitational propaganda.

 The urgency of Lenin’s revolutionary purpose is apparent from the first paragraph, as is the priority that he gives to the understanding of The State as a product of, and integral to, the exploitative class-divided social system that the Bolsheviks were determined to overthrow.

 Hence the first words are a definition and a challenge to those who would think otherwise: “The State: a Product of the Irreconcilability of Class Antagonisms”

 In the first paragraph Lenin refers to the embracing of “Marxism” by the respectable bourgeoisie, and their pleasure at the amenability of “the labour unions which are so splendidly organized for the purpose of waging a predatory war!”

-The world war that was raging at the time was not merely an incidental background to the Russian Revolutions of 1917.
-As with the lethal global neo-liberalism of today, the warmongers had seduced the major part of the social-democratic organisations that claimed to represent the working class.
-The organised structures of the working class had turned against the working class, and the crux of the matter was the question, then as now, of The State.
+The great 1914-1918 war that was raging at the time was more than an incidental background to the Russian Revolutions of 1917.
+Like the lethal global neo-liberalism of recent times, the “First World War” (the Imperialist war) had seduced the major part of the social-democratic organisations that claimed to represent the working class.
+The structures of the working class had turned against the working class, and the crux of the matter, then as now, was The State.
+Lenin is unequivocal: